Major Release: You can now generate VPATs® Using AI.

 • using other third-party integrations such as plugins or widgets

-In summary, a theme that declares WCAG 2.1 AA conformant is a much better start than one that doesn’t address accessibility, but we’d like to see documentation such as a VPAT / ACR behind the claim beyond just the claim itself.
-And, again, here we have to look at the provider – some accessibility providers return poor quality deliverables and miss important issues.
+In summary, a theme that declares WCAG 2.1 AA conformant is a much better start than one that doesn’t address accessibility, but we’d like to see documentation such as a VPAT / ACR behind the claim.

-What’s important to remember about scans is that they are extremely helpful, but also extremely limited.
+What’s important to remember is that scans are extremely helpful, but also extremely limited.
 They only flag approximately 25% of WCAG 2.1 AA success criteria for review and there are routinely false negatives where a scan can’t detect an issue even when one exists.

-The good news is scans are free and a nice way to get started with accessibility.
-While scans are always nice to use, they’re also never conclusive and don’t flag most accessibility issues.
+Scans are free and a nice way to get started, but remember they’re never conclusive and don’t flag most accessibility issues.

-Yes, Accessible.org provides the professional manual services you need to make your Shopify website ADA compliant.
-We offer audit, remediation, and user testing services to ensure your website is WCAG 2.1 AA conformant and follows best practices for ADA compliance.
+Yes, we’d love to help you.
+Accessible.org provides the professional audit and user testing services to ensure your website is WCAG 2.1 AA conformant and follows best practices for ADA compliance.

-We can also provide website accessibility certification of your Shopify store.
-Our user testing certification not only includes documentation of user testing, but also a video recording of the user testing session that demonstrates an accessibility professional who is blind or visually impaired and using a screen reader was able to use your website and your Shopify store is free of accessibility issues.
+Our user testing service not only includes documentation of user testing, but also a video recording of the user testing session that demonstrates an accessibility professional who is blind or visually impaired and using a screen reader was successfully able to checkout.

 Related Posts